openhab/openhab-addons/bundles/org.openhab.voice.watsonstt/README.md

 ### Authentication Configuration

-Using your favorite configuration UI to edit **Settings / Other Services - IBM Watson Speech-to-Text** and set:
+Use your favorite configuration UI to edit **Settings / Other Services - IBM Watson Speech-to-Text** and set:

 * **Api Key** - Api key for Speech-to-Text instance created on IBM Cloud.
 * **Instance Url** - Url for Speech-to-Text instance created on IBM Cloud.